 Offered twice a year – in spring and fall – LGT invites participants to connect with community and each other.
 Alumni of this over thirty-year long program are evident throughout all sectors of the Grand Traverse region.
 Interested participants should come prepared to learn, challenge their assumptions, make new friends and – hopefully – see the world through a slightly different lens.

 Participants from all sectors and backgrounds are welcome in this program, though it is designed with an eye towards professionals who are looking for growth and are committed to helping build our regional community.
 This program requires a non-negotiable commitment to participation and engagement in the entire process, to ensure that LGT graduates share common understanding, polish, and readiness for their future leadership roles.

-The program includes approximately 8 – 10 weeks of work, including an opening retreat and closing ceremonies, and focus days such as:
+The program typically lasts 10-12 weeks and includes an opening retreat and closing ceremonies, and covers topics of critical importance to our regional community, such as:

 - Health & Human Services

 - Arts & Culture

 Leadership Grand Traverse requires a commitment; the expectation and requirement is that participants will be fully engaged in the entire process.
 The activities take place in a variety of settings and terrains; several of the sessions include walking or light hiking.
 We will make our best effort to accommodate individual needs, and we encourage anyone with concerns to contact us in advance to discuss if you have questions.

 - Orientation: Monday, March 18th @ TC Chamber – 3:30 – 5pm

 - Opening Retreat: April 11- April 12 @ Crystal Mountain – 1pm 4/11 – 5pm 4/12 (overnight trip, lodging included)